Annabel Chong: World's Biggest Gang Bang

 The production that propelled her into the limelight was another Bone production, The World's Biggest Gang Bang.
-Quek took part in this gang bang on January 19, 1995, when she was 22 years old.
+Quek took part in this gang bang on 19 January 1995, when she was 22 years old.
 She said part of her motivation to do the film was a desire to challenge gender roles.
 She appeared in advertisements on adult television to solicit 300 participants for the event.
 Initial reports differed as to whether she had sex with 251 men over the course of 10 hours, or with around 70 men multiple times to reach a total of 251: the largest number ever in a pornographic film.
 Acting on the understanding that male participants who had verified a recent negative test for HIV would wear a colour-coded tag, Quek had sex with some men without a condom.
 It later emerged that the testing had not been as strictly verified as the producers had led her to believe.
 Even though the film became one of the highest-grossing pornographic films of all time, she was never paid the US$10,000 she was promised, and she apparently never received any money from the video.

-Appearances in popular culture
+Appearances in popular media

 After the event Quek made a host of media appearances, including The Jerry Springer Show and The Girlie Show.
 Loretta Chen viewed Quek's work in pornography as an attempt to challenge the settled notions and assumptions of viewers about female sexuality and gender boundaries, but was not taken seriously enough.
 For example, her conception of a gang bang was based on the example of Messalina, a wife of the emperor Claudius.
 Historically Messalina suffered from a poor reputation, a fact that some attributed (at least partly) to gender bias.
 According to Quek, she sought to question the double standard that denies women the ability to exhibit the same sexuality as men, by modelling what a female "stud" would be.

 In her March 2000 appearance on the radio program Loveline, Quek admitted that there were slightly fewer than 70 men in her gang bang and that there were water and lunch breaks during the ten-hour shoot.
 For her performance, she earned a "dubious achievement award" in Esquire magazine.

 The event also prompted author Chuck Palahniuk to write a novel, Snuff, about a fictional character who aimed to surpass Quek's record by having sex with 600 men.
 In 2007 a play written by Ng Yi Sheng based on her story, 251, was staged in Singapore, directed by Loretta Chen.